MateoProjects/MAI/IMAS/Teoria/LECTURE 3 AGENT PROPERTIES.md

 ### Autonomy requirements

 To have autonomy, it is necessary for and agent to have a control on its own actions (an agent cannot be obliged to do anything).
-Have a control on its internal state (agent state cannot be externally modified by another agent) and have the appropiate access to the resources and capabilities needed to perform its tasks.
+Have a control on its internal state (agent state cannot be externally modified by another agent) and have the appropriate access to the resources and capabilities needed to perform its tasks.

 ### Autonomy limitations
 Sometimes the user may restrict the autonomy of the agent.
 For instance, the agent could have autonomy to search in Internet for the best place to buy a given book  but the agent could not have the autonomy to actually buy the book, using the credit card details of the user